-At each sampling period, the project area is divided into one or more carbon estimation areas, each of which is divided into three or more strata ().
+At each sampling period, the project area is divided into one or more carbon estimation areas, each of which is divided into three or more strata (Error!
+Reference source not found.).
 A sample is taken from each stratum and combined to form a composite sample.
 This is repeated at least three times to form three composites across the project area.